hemajv/flask-prometheus/README.md

 # flask-prometheus
 Flask application setup with Prometheus to export metrics

+# Deploying the application and running locally on your system
 ## Building the docker image
 ```
       docker build . -t flask-prom